What To Do If You Are Vaccinated & Exposed To COVID

 Advertisement

+Still, newer data shows that you can pass the disease to others.
+"Infections happen in only a small proportion of people who are fully vaccinated, even with the Delta variant," the CDC in the U.S. reported in July.
+"However, preliminary evidence suggests that fully vaccinated people who do become infected with the Delta variant can spread the virus to others."

+Just what to do if you're exposed to COVID-19 as a fully vaccinated person depends on which province you live in, as each has different guidelines.
+Fully vaccinated residents living in Ontario who are asymptomatic are advised to wear a mask and maintain physical distancing from others when outside their home, as well as monitor for any symptoms for 10 days following exposure.
+While public health advises they get tested ASAP via provincial clinics, these individuals aren't required to quarantine while awaiting test results.
+Those who are fully vaccinated but symptomatic after being exposed to COVID-19 should get tested ASAP and self-isolate until they receive their results.
+In provinces like B.C. and Saskatchewan, individuals who come into contact with a COVID-19 exposure don't have to get tested unless they develop symptoms, but the former requires residents to self-monitor for 14 days after exposure.
+It's important to check with your provincial health organization.

 So, what now?
-Don't panic, mask up, and get tested as soon as you can (within the three-to-five-day window, of course).
+Don't panic, mask up, and either get tested as soon as you can (within the three-to-five-day window, of course), or monitor for any symptoms.
 PCR tests are more accurate, but you can also start with a rapid antigen test: Just make sure to ask your provider about the specific test's accuracy rate, because they can vary.
 According to a Cochrane analysis of 64 medical studies, antigen tests can accurately identify 72% of symptomatic infections and 58% of asymptomatic infections, and also accurately rule out infection in 99.5% of people with symptoms and 99.5% of people without.

-It's never a bad idea to head to your local urgent care center, even if you don't know whether you were exposed — or even if you think that cough might just be seasonal allergies.
-"We have seen that many people are actually not getting tested around the country, even though they have symptoms," U.S. Surgeon General Dr. Vivek Murthy told CNN.
-"And this is particularly happening in areas, unfortunately, where the vaccination rates are low, which is exactly where we want to be testing more.”

 "The takeaway is that our individual risk is small, but our collective responsibility is great," MIT Medical Director Cecilia Stuopis wrote.
 "While we are well-protected by vaccination, to keep our community safe, we need to be willing to add additional layers of protection for now — masking indoors, distancing, and avoiding risky situations.
 The virus isn't going away, and we can't control how it will evolve, but we can control how we respond, and that can change the course of the pandemic."